Annapurna Conservation Area Project, Nepal: classic model for sustainable trekking tourism

 Growing up in an era, when human society is constantly under the threat of depletion of natural resources, I had dreamt to visit some beautiful corners of our planet before the threat turned into a reality, like everyone in our generation has.
 My strong connection with sports got interwoven with my fascination for adventure travel and I started climbing the Himalayas.
 Once I tasted the purity of the pristine Himalayas, it never felt the need to look out for other destinations for my travels, eventually I did start exploring the diverse beauties of the globe, but I have always had an intimate affair with the Himalayas.
-I got addicted to the untouched beauty of the Himalayas, I got to experience on the trekking trails, only to later realise how commercialisation had started taking over!
+I got enticed by the untouched beauty of the Himalayas, I got to experience on the trekking trails, only to later realise how commercialisation had started taking over!
 Since last 2-3 years, Over Tourism has turned into reality, and travel ceased to feel the soul-searching journeys as it did earlier.
 Along with over tourism, other human activities have caused the threat of depletion of Earth’s natural resources turning into a hard reality.

 Trekking deeply instilled self-realisations and a genuine concern for the conservation of nature in me, making me an extremely conscious human being.
 I started choosing the trails lesser taken for my personal gratification, and while I did my part in caring for the environment and being a responsible being, I came to realise that individual efforts are just not enough.
 For a balanced ecosystem, there is a strong need for the entire system to be regulated.
 Responsible and Sustainable Tourism is the only answer to make travel experiences beautiful.
 Just when my little mind was burdened with these thoughts, I got an invite for Annapurna Base Camp Trek.
 I wouldn’t miss any chance to be in the Himalayas, but I wasn’t sure how it would be to walk on one of the most popular trekking routes in Nepal.
 Without any expectations in my mind, I landed in Nepal and got introduced to the tourism ministers of Nepal, who had organised the trek for us.